crosa7/leaf-omniglot/README.md

 Now in your template file you can add the following:

-(this example is using blade as template engine but you can adjust according to your template engine)
+(this example is using **laravel blade** as template engine but you can adjust according to your template engine)
 ```php
 <form method="post" action="/language/switch">
   <select name="locale" onchange="this.form.submit()">